 In this procedure, a thin tube with a light at the end (cystoscope) is inserted into the bladder through the urethra.
 The doctor may insert tiny instruments through the cystoscope to take small tissue samples (biopsies).
-Cystoscopy is typically performed as an outpatient procedure.
-The patient may be given local, spinal, or general anesthesia.
+Cystoscopy is typically performed as an outpatient procedure without the need for anesthesia.
+However, under some conditions the person may be given local, spinal, or general anesthesia.

 Cystometry measures capacity and pressure in the bladder by evaluating how full the bladder gets before the patient feels the need to urinate.
 Multichannel cystometry is performed with several catheters.
 The first catheter is used to empty the bladder.
 A second catheter, which contains a pressure-measuring device, is inserted into the bladder.
 A third pressure-measuring catheter may be placed in the rectum or vagina.

 Electromyography, also called electrophysiologic sphincter testing, is performed if the doctor suspects that nerve or muscle problems may be causing urinary incontinence.
 The test uses special sensors to measure electrical activity in the nerves and muscles around the sphincter.
 It evaluates the function of the nerves serving the sphincter and pelvic floor muscles, as well as the patient's ability to control these muscles.

 Video Urodynamic Tests